MyKell069/Full_Stack_Java_Extended_4_1/notes/projects/project-0.md

 1. SQL Data Persistance (at least 3 tables; all 3NF (normal form))

 ### Bonus Features
-1. Unit tests for persistance-layer classes
+1. Unit tests for service-layer classes
 1. Logging messages and exceptions to a file